webplatform/docs/dom/Selection/collapse/index.md

 {{Page_Title}}
 {{Flags
 |State=Ready to Use
+|Editorial notes=MSDN documentation is incorrect.
+offset may have 0 or 1 value;

+offset
+    0 - Collapses the selection from the anchor to the beginning of parentNode's text.
+    1 - Collapses the selection from the anchor to the end of parentNode's text.
 |Checked_Out=No
 |High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices